insooth/insooth.github.io/composition-function-objects.md

     .value();  // terminate called after throwing an instance of 'std::bad_optional_access'
 ```

-Note that the container `R` has to defined explicitly (or deduced from the passed function object signature by means of an additional abstraction), thus regular application happens where un/wrapping is not required.
+Note that the container `R` has to defined explicitly (or deduced from the passed function object's signature by means of an additional abstraction), thus the regular application happens where un/wrapping is not required.
 Consider the following composition "chain":

 ```c++
 struct F { std::optional<T> operator() (T t); };